kukuu/next-rematch/README.md

 5. Able to implement with Express or any other Node.js HTTP server

-6. Customizable with your own Babel and Webpack configurations
+6. Customizable with your own Babel (with presets) and Webpack configurations

 # Related resources